 They were popular but nothing special so far.
 Many mascots were more or less similar but the real difference came around 2012 when they start using other media to have people talk about them.

 Viral Marketing Best Weapon: Twitter

 Twitter was the key to their outstanding brand awareness strategy.
-Whenever a big event happened like a new movie, a new TV show or even a celebrity doing something terrible, the fruits were there to do a parody of it.
+Whenever a big event happened like a new movie, a new TV show, or even a celebrity doing something terrible, the fruits were there to do a parody of it.
 Here you have some examples (in French sorry!):

-This last example was probably one of their best move as “Les Anges de la Téléréalité” (The Angels of Reality-show in English) is one of the most popular TV show seen by millions of French teenagers.
-This day, the candidate Nabilla Benattia became internet-famous for her “Allo quoi??”, commenting badly about another candidate that didn’t have shampoo (sic).
+This last example was probably one of their best move as “Les Anges de la Téléréalité” (The Angels of Reality-show in English) is one of the most popular TV shows seen by millions of French teenagers.
+On this day, the candidate Nabilla Benattia became internet-famous for her “Allo quoi??”, commenting badly about another candidate that didn’t have shampoo (sic).
 The full translation can be something like “Er, hello!
 I mean, like, hello?
 You’re a girl, you got no shampoo.
 Hello.
 Hello!
 I dunno, you receiving me?
 You’re a girl, you got no shampoo?
 It’s like I’d say: you’re a girl, you got no hair.”.
 This became a big media buzz in France in 2013 and Oasis took the opportunity to create a parody that became a buzz as well.